maek95/basic-movie-website-vite-redux-seo-tdd/README.md

 - **FavouritedMoviesSlice**: Manages favourite movies.
 These are displayed on the home page and the user's personal page.
 - **VisitedMoviesSlice**: Tracks which movie pages a user has visited.

-LocalStorage is used to persist data in all these slices during page reloads.
+`localStorage` is used to persist data in all these slices during page reloads.
+   In `App.jsx` there is an `useEffect` that searches localStorage for
+   `popularMovies`, `favouritedMovies`, `visitedMovies`, if they are found they are dispatched to their respective Redux Slice.

 ## Testing